Thamanat Prompow: Political career

 Along with several other ministers of Prime Minister Prayut's government, Thamanat was the subject of a multi-day censure debate in the Thai Parliament in February 2020.
 Opposition parties charged that Thamanat is ineligible to be a cabinet minister because of his criminal record, and says he lied to Parliament about his case.
 In the course of the debate Thamanat tried to block the admission of Australian court records, arguing that accepting an Australian court's decision as proof of his unfitness for office would be an infringement of Thai sovereignty.
 During the debate Thamanat went on to claim that the 3.2 kilograms of heroin he was accused of smuggling into Australia was ordinary flour.
 At debate's end, he was rebuked by 17 members of his own party and received fewer votes of confidence than the five other ministers involved, but kept his job as Deputy Minister of Agriculture.

 On 9 September 2021, Thamanat was sacked from the cabinet after he had been accused of being behind a move to oust Prime Minister Prayut Chan-o-cha during the previous week's censure debate in parliament.
 He and 20 MPs loyal to him were later expelled from Palang Pracharath in January 2022.
 His group joined the Thai Economic Party, of which he became party leader.
 Thamanat and his followers returned to Palang Pracharath in February 2023, after Prayut's faction had split from Palang Pracharath to join the United Thai Nation Party.

 Following the 2023 Thai general election, Thamanat became Minister of Agriculture in the Srettha cabinet led by the Pheu Thai Party.
-In August 2024, Srettha was removed by the Constitutional Court and replaced by Paethongtharn Shinawatra.
+In August 2024, Srettha was removed by the Constitutional Court and replaced by Paetongtarn Shinawatra.
 During the negotiations for the formation of the new cabinet, conflict emerged within Palang Pracharath between the factions of Thamanat and party leader Prawit Wongsuwon over ministerial positions.
 This culminated in Pheu Thai's decision to remove Phalang Pracharath from the government coalition but still retaining the faction led by Thamanat, which obtained three cabinet seats.